callum-hart/mono/docs/CoreConcepts.md

 }
 ```

-Time and mental energy is spent reasoning with CSS.
+**Time and mental energy is spent reasoning with CSS**.
 "Why is opacity 1", "What happens position relative is removed".
 Rationale that once existed is lost.
 We make changes without confidently foreseeing the outcome or any side-effects that may come with it.

 Mono introduces systems that help CSS express intent.
 By making CSS expressive & easier to reason with it becomes more tangible and the process of understanding it becomes more immediate.